Kicksend/Initiative/README.md

 Objective
 ==========

-Kicksend initiative believes that hackers are like magicians.
-For all the good and wrong reasons: Magicians Vanish, transform, levitate, penetrate and predicts things.
-They try to reverse others magicians tricks to understand how they work.
-The most complicated and obfuscated the better.
-The fun is guessing the mystery, the joy is making the impossible real.
-But more important: Magicians are weird.
+Kicksend believes that hackers are like magicians.
+Magicians can vanish, transform, levitate, penetrate, and predict outcomes.
+To sharpen their skills, they examine the tricks of other magicians to understand how they work.
+The more complicated and obfuscated the trick, the better.
+The best part about figuring out a new trick is the process of unravelling the mystery surrounding it.
+The joy comes from making what was once impossible and inconcievable, perceptible and true.

-You see the relation now?.
-Legend tells of a wicked Kicksend’s intern that we’ll call “Spen”.
-When he went forth to his land, Spen left an unsolved mystery behind.
-He/She wrote a couple of tricks for Android controlled by an (unknown by then) magician device.
-Spen thought it was important to not comment the code and let other magicians, as you, (not to) understand it by your own.
-Because you can’t handle the truth.
-Kicksend’s initiative was created to understand this mysterious thing.
-Luckily, as the years went by we was able to know more about this device and we now have a name for that device: A magic binary wand.
-We could also find most of the trick’s code.
+Legend tells of a wicked Kicksend intern named “Spen”.
+When (s)he went forth to his land, Spen left an unsolved mystery behind.
+(S)he wrote a couple of tricks for Android controlled by a magical device.
+Spen thought it was important to not comment the code to prevent other magicians (like you) to understand it on your own.
+The Kicksend Initiative was created in hopes of understanding this mysterious device left behind by Spen.
+Luckily, as the years went by, we were able to learn more about this device.
+We've been able to figure out that it is a magical "binary wand".
+Thankfully, we've also been able to recover some of the code left behind by Spen.
+It's up to you to uncover its mystery.

 Magic Wand